philipvanderbroek/philipvanderbroek.github.io/transformer.md

 <figure><img src="/images/transformer/panel_concept.png"></figure>

-We wanted to understand what searching and crafting in a panel would entail.
-The panel contained and unified the atomic components we had explored before, providing a simple single entry point.
+We wanted to understand what searching and crafting in a panel would entail and how it might contain and unify the atomic components we had explored before.

 <figure><img src="/images/transformer/single_panel.png"></figure>